azeemnow/Artificial-intelligence/Anti-Fatigue-Signal-Over-Noise/README.md

-# Anti-Fatigue: Signal Over Noise
+# AI Anti-Fatigue: Signal Over Noise

 A response-style skill.
-It does not change *what* Claude says — it changes how the answer is sequenced and formatted so a human can get what they need without reading (or racing) the whole thing.
+It does not change *what* AI/LLM says — it changes how the answer is sequenced and formatted so a human can get what they need without reading (or racing) the whole thing.

 ## Why this exists